yuminzhe/DSRNDN/README.md

 token_representations = results["representations"][33]
 ```
 3.Get other 1D and 2D features</br>
-How to get other 1D and 2D features can be viewed in feature_extraction.py
+How to get other 1D and 2D features can be viewed in https://github.com/yuminzhe/DSRNDN/blob/master/DSRNDN/feature_extraction.py.<br>
 ![predicted contact map of 4xmq](https://github.com/yuminzhe/DSRNDN/blob/master/DSRNDN/pic/feature.jpg)<br>

 ### How to train
-In order to reduce the feature reading time, the extracted features are packaged into pkl format in the form of a dictionary
+First, we need to package the 1D features and 2D features in the form of a dictionary into pkl format.
 ```bash
 with open('../raw_data/feature.pkl','wb') as f:
     pickle.dump(d1,f)
 ```
-Then modify the training set path of config.py
+Then we need modify the training path in the https://github.com/yuminzhe/DSRNDN/blob/master/DSRNDN/libs/config/config.py.
 ```bash
 tf.app.flags.DEFINE_string(
     'train_file', 'pdb_train.pkl',